mooleshacat/invidious/README.md

 You can update your local clone with ```git remote set-url origin https://github.com/catspeed-cc/invidious```

 As of [PR #4](https://github.com/catspeed-cc/invidious/pull/4) dev-http-proxy branch has been merged into master.
+As of [PR #6](https://github.com/catspeed-cc/invidious/pull/6/) dev-add-redis branch has been merged into development.

 You no longer need to clone development branch, and in fact, I would advise you to ```git checkout master``` for stability.

+If you want redis, change to or stay on development branch ```git checkout development```

 <br />